Nykold/author-plugin/README.md

 Before configuring this plugin, you should copy the `user/plugins/nyk-authors/nyk-authors.yaml` to `user/config/plugins/nyk-authors.yaml` and only edit that copy.

-**Note that by using the Admin Plugin, this step can be ignored.** A file with your configuration named nyk-authors.yaml will be saved in the `user/config/plugins/` folder once the configuration is saved in the Admin Plugin.
+**Note that by using the [Admin plugin](http://github.com/getgrav/grav-plugin-admin), this step can be ignored.** A file with your configuration named nyk-authors.yaml will be saved in the `user/config/plugins/` folder once the configuration is saved in the Admin Plugin.

 Here is the default configuration and an explanation of available options: